 An article from the Independent reports that data centres have mushroomed from virtually nothing 10 years ago to consuming about 3 percent of the global electricity supply and accounting for about 2 percent of total greenhouse gas emissions.
 That gives it the same carbon footprint as the airline industry.
 To put the size of this consumption into even sharper relief – the 416.2 terawatt hours of electricity the world’s data centres used last year was significantly higher than the UK’s total consumption of about 300 terawatt hours.

-Additionally, although digital media does appear more sustainable manufacturing electronic products also leaves a carbon footprint, as well as the energy needed to power them.
+Additionally, although digital media does appear more sustainable, manufacturing electronic products also leaves a carbon footprint, as well as the energy needed to power them.
 And a growing concern is the rapid growth of discarded electronics, especially in developing countries.

 Conversely, The Printing House sources all of its paper stock from Forest Stewardship Council accredited suppliers.
 FSC is the only wood certification scheme endorsed by the major environmental charities, including WWF, Greenpeace and The Woodland Trust.
-The FSC label guarantees that the trees that are harvested are replaced or allowed to regenerate naturally.
+The FSC label guarantees that the trees which are harvested are replaced or allowed to regenerate naturally.

 To read more about this subject, have a look at Two Sides, the print and paper industries website.